Mere Berryman: Academic career

-After a 2008 PhD titled 'Repositioning within indigenous discourses of transformation and self-determination' at the University of Waikato, Berryman moved to the University of Waikato, rising to full professor.
+Berryman attained a master's degree at the University of Waikato in 2001.
+After a 2008 PhD titled 'Repositioning within indigenous discourses of transformation and self-determination' at the same institution, Berryman rose to full professor at the university.

 In the 2016 New Year Honours, Berryman was appointed an Officer of the New Zealand Order of Merit, for services to Māori and education.